software-students-fall2023/git-workflow-practice-juliannzhou/README.md

 ### Nicolas Izurieta:

 It's interesting to compare how my track in learning to code and etc compare to this suggested track.
-It's also interesting to see how things might be different for me if I had followed a path like the one mentioned in the article
+It's also interesting to see how things might be different for me if I had followed a path like the one mentioned in the article.